nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://ewww.io/contact-us/

 == Changelog ==

+= 2.0 =
+* added compatibility with Digital Ocean Spaces
+* lots of code cleanup and sanitation

 = 1.9 =
 * prevent s3io_resume option from autoloading